-'What do you mean detective?'
-Bonheur enquired.
+'What do you mean inspector?'

 'But if that is true, then he has planned his next step to involve us?'

 'That is precisely what I am thinking of at this moment Bonheur!'

 'Father Dupont, where is the archbishop, we know he is here in Paris.
 Where is he?'
 Bonheur asked with éclaircissement.